TrevorM314/StockBot/README.md

 # StockBot
-A program that automatically trades stocks throughout the day based on trends in the market.
+StockBot is an automated stock-trading program that trades through the Alpaca API.

+***Disclaimer***
+I am not responsible for any money lost by utilizing this program.
+Additionally, StockBot is nowhere near production ready.
+It trades on a paper account and requires much work on its trading strategy.